Show All Answers

 What is the attendance policy?

-Georgetown students are expected to attend all classes and complete all of their assignments in a timely fashion.
-While you may have particular standards for attendance and roll call in your class, and dedicate a particular component of the grade to attendance or participation, ask the head of your department what the policy is for addressing a student’s consistent absence.
-(If a student has a personal or medical issue that precludes his or her attendance, he or she should notify the Dean’s Office.)
+Georgetown does not have a formal attendance policy, but students are expected to attend all classes and to complete their assignments in a timely fashion.
+Reasonable exceptions may occur, of course, especially during particularly difficult semesters.
+You may have particular standards for attendance and roll call in your class and/or dedicate a particular component of the grade to attendance or participation, but ask the head of your department what their policy and process is for addressing a student’s consistent absence.
+Note: If a student has a personal or medical issue that precludes his or her attendance in an ongoing way, they should notify the Dean of their school.

 How can my students receive additional assistance in my class?

-Most departments offer their own tutors for their particular subjects.
-Tutoring is also available for writing through the Georgetown Writing Center and for particular classes (such as foreign language) through the Academic Resource Center.
+Most departments offer their own subject tutors.
+Ask your department chair (or applicable person) for more information regarding department tutors.
+Writing tutoring is also available through the Georgetown Writing Center and the Academic Resource Center.
+With cura personalis at its core, the Academic Resource Center supports Georgetown students in three distinct ways while honoring each student’s individuality, diversity, and lived experiences: Disability Support, Student-Athlete Support, and Academic Support.
 You may also find the Engelhard Project’s faculty resources helpful for assisting students.

 Course Logistics